aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ```

 ## **Convert PowerPoint to HTML with Notes**
-This code shows you how to convert a PowerPoint to HTML with notes in Java:
+This code shows you how to convert a PowerPoint to HTML with notes :

 ```php
   $pres = new Presentation("Presentation.pptx");